Jonathan Woollett-Light

 I am an expert in Rust, I am experienced in C++, C and Python, and I am familiar with Zig, Ada, aarch64 asm, RISC-V asm, JavaScript and CSS3+HTML5.

-This website: A simple website serving the latest version of my curriculum vitae.
-A perfect Google Lighthouse score, light and dark mode support, less than 100kb in size, and neatly prints to PDF.
+CV website: A simple website serving the latest version of my curriculum vitae.
+Written in LaTeX and rendered to a single self-contained page: a near-perfect Google Lighthouse score, light and dark mode support, less than 100kb in size, and neatly prints to PDF.

-Dating app: A dating app that learns user specific traits and preferences to optimally match pairs.
-Applying ML with PyTorch to train models capable of extracting user features from pictures and preferences from swipe data supports matching users based on learned user specific features (e.g. matching users based on presentation of religious clothing).
-The server functions as an efficient monolith capable of handling all requests on a single Rust Axum server with in-memory stores and a local SQL store, achieving near 100% system utilisation; supporting all the functionality of a typical tinder-like dating app.
+Dating app: A dating app that learns user specific traits and preferences to match pairs.
+The server functions as an efficient monolith capable of handling all requests on a single Rust Axum server with in-memory stores and a local SQL store, achieving near 100% system utilisation capable of handling millions of users; supporting all the functionality of a typical tinder-like dating app.

 CI Metrics: A website to track performance metrics (continuous benchmarking) and integrate with GitHub.
 A Rust Axum backend with a MongoDB database.
 Development focussed on experimentation with algorithms for anomaly detection to produce a solution that accomplishes what AWS Lookout for Metrics does, but at a much lower cost and complexity.
 This was motivated by my experience working on Firecracker at AWS where regressions that could have cost millions in production were almost missed, and certainly some were.